 - pass the concern on to the appropriate authority.

 Where the decision is to pass a concern on to the appropriate authority or to recommend that the respondent passes on their concern, this must be done as quickly as possible.
 The National Statistician and the Chief Safeguarding Officer will agree who will pass on the concern and to whom.
 They will agree who else needs to be informed and what detail needs to be shared.Nôl i'r tabl cynnwys

-The National Statistician, who is the Chief Executive and Permanent Secretary of the government department consisting of the UK Statistics Authority and ONS, will ensure that the safeguarding policy is implemented throughout all data collection work for which ONS is responsible.
+The National Statistician, who is the Chief Executive and Permanent Secretary of the government department consisting of the UK Statistics Authority and the ONS, will ensure that the safeguarding policy is implemented throughout all data collection work for which the ONS is responsible.
 The National Statistician will either perform the role of Chief Safeguarding Officer or will appoint a Chief Safeguarding Officer and provide them with appropriate support.
 The Chief Safeguarding Officer will:

 ensure that the safeguarding policy and procedures are communicated, followed and reviewed